acyr/xiaomi_vacuum/README.md

+# 🚧This Repo is no longer mainained🚧
+Sadly, my Dreame D9 died a long time ago.

+I thought about adding support for my new device into this project, but after some consideration I think it's better to collaborate on other projects like python-miio instead of (almost completely) rewriting this repository to have multi device support.

+For the time being this repository should work until HA changes something.

+<br/><br/>
+<br/><br/>

 # xiaomi_vacuum (Dreame D9) integration for Homeassistant

 A custom component for Dreame Vacuum Robot D9 (dreame.vacuum.p2009) with support for features such as consumables' lifespan, water level, room and zone cleaning, etc.